 We investigated several parameters to develop a model capable of providing a reliable and accurate correlation between experimental binding affinity and in silico docking results.
 We want to highlight that this is a hard problem: correlation of computational prediction to experiment when the experimental data was all collected in parallel using a single methodology by a single user is still challenging; however, this rich data set does not exist for the CB1 receptor.
-Instead, we need to compare data collected by multiple research groups using similar (but not identical workflows) with various ligands.
+Instead, we need to compare data collected by multiple research groups using similar (but not identical workflows)

+with various ligands.
 This will introduce variance as experimental Kis measured are highly dependent on protein expression levels and the precise conditions of the data collection.
 However, although this increases the difficulty in generating the model, it also makes any successful model far more robust, and inherently more useful.
-To tackle this challenge, we first examined rigidreceptor docking (RRD) with scaled van der Waals radii of non-polar atoms (1.0, 0.8, and 0.6) to represent some of the flexibility present within the receptor, an approach well precedented to provide good correlation to experiment.16 It generally works best when the initial protein structure best reflects the binding mode of the specific class of ligands, a reasonable expectation seeing the superficial similarity of the ligand library.
-The docking was followed by further analysis to better determine the free energy of the complex (and consequently the binding energy) using Prime/MM-GBSA calculations.17 These analyses began with the lowest energy docked conformer in each case, once this pose was visually confirmed to be a reasonable conformer.
+To tackle this challenge, we first examined RRD with scaled van der Waals radii of non-polar atoms (1.0, 0.8, and 0.6) to represent some of the flexibility present within the receptor, an approach well precedented to provide good correlation to experiment.22 Reduced van der Waals radii are crucial for achieving accurate results in some cases where some movement is required from the protein to adopt a binding conformation.
+Glide employs reduced atomic van der Waals radii to mimic minor protein readjustments, a critical aspect in docking setup.
+This allows for some flexibility in the rigid-receptor approximation, enhancing ligand binding predictions; however, correct ligand docking may still not be achieved.
+23 It generally works best when the initial protein structure best reflects the binding mode of the specific class of ligands, a reasonable expectation seeing the superficial similarity of the ligand library.
+The docking was followed by further analysis to better determine the free energy of the complex (and consequently the binding energy) using Prime/MM-GBSA calculations.24 These analyses began with the lowest energy docked conformer in each case, once this pose was visually confirmed to be a reasonable conformer.
+The MM-GBSA model is a valuable tool for predicting the binding energies between ligands and receptors and is frequently used to evaluate protein ligand interactions, often with good success.
+However, it simplifies force fields that approximate molecular interactions, often neglecting important electronic effects and quantum mechanical contributions.25 One of the limitations of MM-GBSA is its neglect of certain physics-based corrections, such as entropic effects, which are crucial for accurately predicting binding affinities.
+To approximate solvent effects, continuum solvent models like the implicit solvent model are commonly used.
+Although computationally efficient, these models may not fully capture the intricate interactions between the solute and solvent molecules.
+Additionally, MM-GBSA may struggle to accurately capture complex interactions at the ligand-solvent interface, including hydrogen bonding, hydrophobic interactions, and solvent rearrangement effects.
+The implicit solvent model used in MM-GBSA assumes a uniform dielectric environment, which may not accurately represent the heterogeneous nature of the solvent environment surrounding the ligand.
+To enhance accuracy, researchers integrate MM-GBSA with techniques such as explicit solvent models and Free Energy Perturbation (FEP) or Thermodynamic Integration (TI).
+These techniques can account for entropic contributions and provide more accurate predictions of binding free energy.
 The experimental K_i values, rigid docking scores (RRD) and Prime/MM-GBSA predicted binding free energies are listed in Table 1.